Mokoto-K/une-ai-competition/readme.md

 train on.
 Once trained the program then executes a prediction on the current market data and returns either a buy or sell event.
 Depending on if the event agrees or disagrees with what the users account is currently doing, it will then either
-1. do nothing (agrees)
+1. Do nothing (agrees)
-2. closes trade and opens another on the opposide side of the market(disagrees)
+2. Closes trade and opens another on the opposide side of the market(disagrees)
-3. or opens a trade as there is currently no trade active.
+3. Or opens a trade as there is currently no trade active.

 All of this is controlled by the program and the neural net, the user doesn't have to do anything.
 The user can choose to change which ever strategy is being used to trade